 The recline function is just something to love.
 It’s a lot like the Herman Miller Aeron.
 The armrest also goes down as you recline the chair, which makes it pretty comfortable.
 And you can also do a smooth rocking motion with the Embody.
 And that’s something that’s not that comfortable with the Gesture.

 The armrests of the Steel Case Gesture are very adjustable.
-Its armrests are four ways adjustable so that it can provide great arm and shoulder support.
+Its armrests are four ways adjustable so that they can provide great arm and shoulder support.

 And if we’re speaking of seat depth adjustment, both premium chairs have it.
 It’s just easier to adjust the seat depth of the Gesture compared to the Embody.